Hampshire Hikes & Historical Sites

 Below is the accommodation featured on this holiday across all departure dates.
 Please refer to the Itinerary for more detail about each night's accommodation for each departure date.

-Described as a boutique tropical retreat, The Bay Gardens Hotel, offers its guests spacious island-inspired en suite rooms all with views of their lush gardens.
-Room facilities include, a hairdryer, TV, air conditioning, kettle, telephone, mini-fridge, room Safe, iron and private Terrace.
+Described as a boutique tropical retreat, the Bay Gardens Hotel offers its guests spacious island-inspired en suite rooms all with views of their lush gardens.
+Room facilities include, a hairdryer, TV, air conditioning, kettle, telephone, mini-fridge, room safe, iron and private terrace.
 Complimentary WIFI is available throughout.
-The property offers three swimming pools, an onsite restaurant and easy access to local shops and attractions.
+The property offers two swimming pools, an onsite restaurant and easy access to local shops and attractions.

 Some of the walking is done on well prepared trails and paths that are clearly marked, however they can be rough and stony under foot.
 As this is a volcanic island there are many ascents and descents involved in the walks.
 Distances can vary from approximately 3 miles to 7 miles but it is the nature of the terrain that determines the grading.
 You can experience high humidity in the Caribbean, and this can also make some of the walks feel at the very top of the grade.
 Some days may include a beach visit in the afternoon giving time for a relaxing swim before returning to our hotel.
 The maximum altitude we reach on this holiday is 800m at the top of Gros Piton our toughest walk and very much at the top of the grade.
 If is also worth nothing that whilst we are in the rainforest walks can be muddy and slippery under foot with tree roots to navigate as well.